Isfahan: Medical tourism

 The Isfahan Healthcare city complex, built on a 300 ha site near the Aqa Babaei Expressway, is intended to boost the city's medical tourism revenues.

 Shopping

-The city is served by Refah Chain Stores Co., Iran Hyper Star, Isfahan City Center, Shahrvand Chain Stores Inc., Kowsar Market, and the Isfahan Mall.
+The city is served by Refah Chain Stores Co., Iran Hyper Star, Isfahan City Center, Shahrvand Chain Stores Inc., and Kowsar Market.

 Cinemas

 There are nine cinemas.
-Historically, cinemas in old Isfahan were entertainment for the worker class while religious people considered cinema to be mostly an impure place and going to the cinema to be haram.
+Historically, cinemas in old Isfahan were entertainment for the worker class.

+Religious people considered cinema to be mostly an impure place and going to the cinema to be haram under Islam.
 During the 1979 revolution, many cinemas in Isfahan were burned down.
 Cinema Iran, now a ruin, was one of the oldest cinemas in the city.
-Great filmmakers such as Agnès Varda and Pier Paolo Pasolini shot scenes from their films in Isfahan.
+Great foreign filmmakers such as Agnès Varda and Pier Paolo Pasolini shot scenes from their films in Isfahan.